 In this age of internet-powered interactions, creating a strong online presence has become highly prioritized by digital companies in Lebanon and almost everywhere else in the world.
 Realizing how it allows them to reach a wider audience, businesses have started building a solid foundation in terms of visibility across diverse online platforms.

 Over time, these businesses gained from their use of social media accounts and created company websites.
 The more users visited their site, the higher the increase in their potential and acquired customers.
-As a result, this form of digital marketing is now becoming a powerful tool that SEO online marketing companies use to maximize the benefits that the World Wide Web offers.
+As a result, this form of digital marketing is now becoming a powerful tool that SEO companies use to maximize the benefits that the World Wide Web offers.

 White, Black, or Gray